This blog originally appeared on queensland.com

 Let’s face it: Lining up for rides can be one of the biggest downers of the day, especially when the parks are at capacity.
 If you’re on a time schedule and want to tick off the Big 9 Thrill Rides, Dreamworld offers a service called Q4U – available with their Q-Bot handsets or on mobile.

 Movie World offers ‘Parent Swap’ for moments when one child is unable to ride or thinks rides like the Green Lantern are for crazy people.
 One person can enjoy the ride while another waits with the child and when the first person jumps off, the second person can go to the front of the queue to save time.
 Ask the ride attendant at each ride for details.

 RENT A LOCKER / BUY SPLASH CASH

 When you’ve got cameras, GoPros, hats, stuffed toys, nappies and towels to cart around you can start to feel like a packhorse so each theme park has lockers available for hire.
-Check out the websites for details on costs.
+Check out their websites for details on costs.

 Carrying your wallet around when you’re flying down waterslides is hardly convenient so at Wet’n’Wild you can exchange cash for a waterproof wristband – or Splash Cash – and then just swipe to pay for food, at the photo centre or in the retail stores.
 If there’s any money leftover at the end of the day, you’ll get it back.

-BOOK EXTRA ACTIVITIES ONLINE BEFORE YOU GO
+BOOK EXTRAS BEFORE YOU GO

 If you want to do Wet’n’Wild in style, pre-purchasing hire of a poolside cabana will not only ensure you get a great spot to chill out while the kids run wild in the water park, but the Wave Pool cabana hires include a meal pack, lockers and a fan.
-Pre-purchasing online means you’ll have your cabana guaranteed at a cheaper price.

 SET A MEETING PLACE